How Pure Is the Air Quality in Your Home?

 If you’re a renter, you’ll need to report the problem to your landlord for remediation.
 In California, tenants are required to present complaints about mold to their landlords in writing and give them a reasonable amount of time to address the issue.
 However, indoor mold is only a health code violation if it directly impacts your health, so you’ll need to provide medical proof from your physician if you decide to take legal action.

-Indoor Air Quality Testing in Fresno, California
+Indoor Air Quality Testing in San Francisco, California

 Has your home suffered any recent water damage?
 Do you have any symptoms of mold exposure?
 The experts at My Pure Environment offer professional indoor air quality testing, complete with laboratory results.
 Our mold remediation methods are safe, quick, and effective—they won’t cause any damage to your property and require no cleanup.
 If you suspect that mold could be affecting your home’s air quality, contact us to get started with a free consultation.